WHEN ARE GAMES PLAYED?

 WHO IS RESPONSIBLE FOR STAFFING THE SNACK STAND?

 Every SBP Parent will be responsible for working 2 shifts per season at our snack stand for each league participant (2 kids playing means 4 shifts), up to a maximum of 4 shifts.
-There is an option to Buy Out of your Snack Stand Commitment, for a cost of $150 per participant (2 shifts).
+There is an option to Buy Out of your Snack Stand Commitment.
 Please be sure to indicate the Buy Out option during registration.
 (This policy may be modified slightly once registration is finalized and schedules are published due to league participation and game schedule.)

 There are only two exemptions from this commitment, Managers and Team Parents.
 If you are a Manager (Head Coach) you do not have to work in the snack stand at all.
 However, the Co-Managers of a team will SHARE the credit.
 So both of you would be exempt from 1 shift instead of one of you being exempt from 2 shifts.
 This exemption is NOT for Assistant Coaches.